Clicky

 Shortly after I was born, Mom took me out of hiding.
 I met a few of my aunties and some family friends from the woodland.
 They were awesome.
 We still hang out.

-When I was small and Mom got hungry she sometimes used to leave me with other calves in a nursery group called a crèche.
-Usually an aunty or friend would babysit us.
-Sometimes it was just us kids.
-Between you and me, there were some babysitters I liked more than others.
-Watch out for Aunty Miti!
-She never let us have any fun.
+When I was small and Mom got hungry, she sometimes left me with other calves in a nursery group called a crèche.
+An aunty or a friend would babysit us calves.
+Sometimes it was just us kids looking out for ourselves.

 Lookout!
 Learning to avoid predators

-The good thing is, when your head is up in the clouds you can keep an eye out on the neighborhood.
-We giraffes have big eyes and great peripheral vision – that means that we can see things around ourselves well, without even moving our heads!
-We are the watchtowers of the woodland.
-Other herbivores like zebras and gazelles look to us to see if danger is lurking.
+The good thing is, when your head is up in the clouds, you can keep an eye out on the neighborhood.
+With our big eyes, we giraffes have great peripheral vision — that means that we can see things around ourselves well, without even moving our heads!

 Learning about plants

 Some of the plants we eat are armed with sharp thorns.
 It’s a good thing we have a prehensile tongue.
-We learn how to use our tongue to carefully reach around thorns and pluck off juicy sweet leaves.
+We learn how to use our tongue to carefully reach around thorns and pluck off juicy, sweet leaves.

 I have also learned that some trees taste icky.
 Blech.
 I avoid those ones.